evancofer/DeepArk_manuscript/README.md

 ## <a name="figures"></a>Generating manuscript figures
 We have provided [Jupyter Notebooks](https://github.com/jupyter/notebook) for reproducing the figures from the manuscript.
 We have placed these in the `figures` directory.
+The code for the supplemental figures are in the `supplemental_figures` directory.

 ## <a href="why_data"></a>Why do the figure notebooks use data from the manuscript and Zenodo?